Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Static Output-Feedback -Design

-and adapt the design results accordingly while still trying to minimize $\ga$.
-Note that it is not easily possible in this case to replace the term $\ga X$ by $\ga I$ as dualization and elimination are involved.
-Hence all appearing design problems will no longer be convex LMIs, but generalized eigenvalue problems.
-Such problems can be efficiently solved as well, e.g., with Matlab and LMIlab \cite{GahNem95}. \end{enumerate} \end{remark}
+\item If one is only interested in stability as in the original publication \cite{Iwa97, Iwa99}, one should replace the analysis LMIs \eqref{SHI::lem::lmi_stab} with $X \cg 0$ and $A^TX + XA \cl \ga X$ and adapt the design results accordingly while still minimizing $\ga$.
+In this case, we note that the emergence of terms like $\ga X$ requires the solution of generalized eigenvalue problems.
+These can be efficiently solved as well, e.g., with Matlab and LMIlab \cite{GahNem95}. \end{enumerate} \end{remark}

-\begin{remark} The selection of a suitable gain $F$ during the initialization of Algorithm \ref{SHI::algo::dual_iteration} can be crucial as feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} is \emph{not} guaranteed from the feasibility of dynamic full-order synthesis LMIs \eqref{SHI::theo::eq::lmi_gs} and depends on the concrete choice of the gain $F$.
+\begin{remark} The selection of a suitable gain $F$ during the initialization of Algorithm \ref{SHI::algo::dual_iteration} can be crucial, since feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} is \emph{not} guaranteed from the feasibility of dynamic synthesis LMIs \eqref{SHI::theo::eq::lmi_gs} and depends on the concrete choice of the gain $F$.
 Similarly as in \cite{Iwa99}, we propose to compute the lower bound $\ga_\mathrm{dof}$ and then to reconsider the LMIs \eqref{SHI::theo::eq::lmi_gs} for $\ga = (1+\eps) \ga_\mathrm{dof}$ and some fixed $\eps > 0$ while minimizing $\tr(X + Y)$.
-Due to \eqref{SHI::theo::eq::lmi_gsa}, this is a common heuristic that aims to push $X$ towards $Y^{-1}$ and which promotes feasibility of the non-convex design LMIs in Theorem \ref{SHI::theo::of}.
+Due to \eqref{SHI::theo::eq::lmi_gsa}, this is a common heuristic that aims to push $X$ towards $Y^{-1}$ and which promotes feasibility of the non-convex design matrix inequalities in Theorem \ref{SHI::theo::of}.
 Constructing a gain $F$ based on Lemma \ref{SHI::lem::full_info} and these modified LMIs promotes feasibility of the primal synthesis LMIs \eqref{SHI::theo::eq::lmi_ofF} as well. \end{remark}

-In the next sections we show that the dual iteration as described by Algorithm \ref{SHI::algo::dual_iteration} can be extended to a variety of other design problems.
-For some of those we rely on a control theoretic interpretation of its individual steps as given next.